River Island: Financials

 During the Covid-19 pandemic, sales fell dramatically at River Island as lockdown measures forced closures on the entire UK store estate.
 In its most recent results, covering the 52 weeks to 26 December 2020, turnover fell 31.7% year on year to £600.5m, and the business reported an operating loss of £36.2m, compared with a profit of £21.4m in 2019.
 CEO Will Kernan has said the business has since "recovered strongly".

-Product
+Products

-River Island is known for its trend led fashion ranges, all of which are designed in the UK at the retailer’s head office in London.
+River Island is known for its trend led fashion ranges, all of which are designed in the UK at the retailer's head office in London.

 In addition to its womenswear and menswear lines, River Island launched maternity in 2009, kidswear in 2010 and baby in 2018.
 In 2018, River Island briefly launched homeware, which was paused due to the pandemic in 2020.

 The River Island ecommerce site has also offered third party brands since 2018, including Birkenstock, Superga and Skechers.

 In 2022, River Island also launched a third party beauty offering alongside its own small range of fragrances.
 Brands on offer include Revolution and Vita Liberata.